 2. Volunteer to solve problems as a side project at work.

 Whether you work at a startup or a large corporation, companies empower their employees to solve the hairiest problems.
 If you're not in a position where you have the autonomy or time to work on problems that fall outside your core job function, keep digging until you find one you and your manager believe is worth solving.

 By this time, I had moved from a support rep to an implementation specialist, helping sales teams onboard to HubSpot's CRM.
 At the time, we were migrating from one billing system to another, and the transition was causing a ton of customer pain around account and billing accessibility.
 I asked my manager if she would be willing to let me tackle the issue we were experiencing, and with her support, I went full force at solving the problem.

 Every time the billing problem surfaced, I had my teammates send the customer my way.
 I would hop on a screen share and document the steps for how the customer got into a weird state.
 Then I would resolve the billing problem for the customer and pass along my findings to the team working on that particular set of products.
 Ultimately, we were able to mitigate the billing problem with an elegant solution that the product team released a few weeks later.

-I learned a ton along the way -- how to triage, how to prioritize, how to liaise with various teams.
+I learned a ton along the way — how to triage, how to prioritize, how to liaise with various teams.
 But, at the end of it, I still hadn't become a PM.
-Again, like Watney, it was time to move onto the next problem.
+It was time to move onto the next problem.

-Key Takeaway: Diagnose, or ask your teammates or manager, about a challenge they're facing, and take on researching, experimenting with, and executing on a solution you yourself own, in addition to your daily work.
+Diagnose, or ask your teammates or manager, about a challenge they're facing.
+Take on the tasks of researching, experimenting with, and executing on a solution you yourself own, in addition to your daily work.